 Read the volunteer board for the day, and follow your curiosity.
 Maybe you would like to help transplant seedlings, or weed the beets.
-Maybe you would like to help make labels for trees and flowers, or get in on preserving some wild blackberry jam.
+Maybe you help make labels for trees and flowers, or get in on preserving some wild blackberry jam.
 Maybe picking apples or harvesting choke-cherries is your thing, or clearing trails.
 Maybe you have research or writing skills you could offer, or you would like to offer an inpromptu workshop on something you are passionate about.

-Fee for a Circle Stay is $200/week and includes dry- camping in your own rig, access to potable water, full breakfast each day, access to art room, nature trails, programs and a wide variety of experiential learning opportunities.
+Fee for a Circle Stay is $250/week and includes dry- camping in your own rig, access to potable water, full breakfast each day, access to art room, nature trails, programs and a wide variety of experiential learning opportunities.
 You can purchase packed lunches or dinners most days, with a bit of notice.

 While there are fees for the above two stays, you may Come to The Farm as an “Energy Exchanger” – fulfilling one of the core volunteer opportunities needed at the Farm.
 This could include leading or facilitating a program for other participants, teaching a specialized skill, managing the kitchen or providing grounds-keeping.
 Watch our “Energy- Exchange” page to see what we are needing.

 We strive to provide experiences for passionate nature lovers and activists of all ages, regardless of ability to pay.
 If fees are a barrier, please contact us to discuss individual arrangements.

 We encourage those with the means to consider “paying it forward” with a donation to help subsidize those who may benefit from your gift.
 We will maintain a fund to assist in these situations.